 MoDA’s Preventive Conservation Officer, Emma Shaw, explains how the magazine collection has recently become much more accessible to users.

 The collections of the Museum of Domestic Design and Architecture include some fantastic magazines dating from the early twentieth century.
 They are frequently requested by students and researchers because they are interesting from a variety of angles, including both their content and their typography and design.

-However, until recently it was difficult to allow people handle many of these magazines because they were simply too fragile.
+However, until recently it was difficult to handle many of these magazines because they were simply too fragile.
 After all, they were printed cheaply on thin paper and never intended to be read nearly a hundred years later.
 In many cases the paper was discoloured, many had small tears, and the covers were frequently torn, creased and dog-eared.